 Site Coordinators are paramount to student success.
-They are the point-person between students, the online instructors, and Idaho Digital Learning.
-They also act as a friendly motivator for Idaho Digital Learning students, although online courses are highly interactive there is still a need for an onsite motivator.
+They are the point-person between students, the online instructors, and Idaho Digital Learning Alliance (IDLA).
+They also act as a friendly motivator for IDLA students, although online courses are highly interactive there is still a need for an onsite motivator.
 Students need to log in and complete work several times a week or they may fall behind.
 Falling behind in coursework is the leading cause of student dropout from online courses.

 - Complete the online site coordinator course.

 - Determine student eligibility.